 Friendly Dentistry Can Help

-If you’d like more information on fillings, what you should do if your filling fell out, or you’d like to schedule your appointment, contact us, at Friendly Dentistry in Greensboro NC we are here for all your dental needs.
+If you’d like more information on fillings, what you should do if your filling falls out, or you’d like to schedule your appointment, contact us.
+At Friendly Dentistry in Greensboro NC, we are here for all your dental needs.
 We need to make sure we replace the filling soon since there is a higher chance for a cavity to enlarge or an infection to spread.

 Make sure you tell us you’re coming in because you lost a filling and we’ll do everything we can to get you in as soon as possible.
 You only get one smile, and we’re always here to help ease your mind and get your pearly whites looking fabulous again.